datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L02-plot-multiple-shapefiles-custom-legend.md

  * Be able to apply custom symbology to spatial objects in a plot in R.
  * Be able to customize a baseplot legend in R.

-## Things You’ll Need To Complete This Lesson
+## Things You’ll Need To Complete This Tutorial
-To complete this lesson: you will need the most current version of R, and preferably RStudio, loaded on your computer.
+You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.

 ### Install R Packages